 The Nature Center at Shaker Lakes, founded in 1966, is a peaceful green space nestled among the gracious houses of Shaker Heights, just each of Cleveland.
 The facility features a variety of trails that illustrate six natural habitats, as well as a nature center with exhibits about the Northeast Ohio landscape.

 The Federal Reserve Bank Museum of Money, opened in 2005, features 30 exhibits about the history and the power of money.
 The most striking feature is a 23-foot tall money tree located across from the museum's entrance (pictured at left).
-This interesting museum is located in the Federal Reserve Building on E. Sixth St. in downtown Cleveland and open Monday through Thursday from 10 am to 2 pm.

 Each spring, usually in early May, the state of Ohio residents are treated to two days of "free" fishing (no license required) on Lake Erie and in the state's numerous lakes and streams.